The sun made a welcome appearance for our KS2 Sports Day. Thank you for coming to support the children; they thoroughly enjoyed themselves.

 After coming third in the West Midlands Regional Heat, our fantastic dancers made it through to the The Great Big Dance Off Final in Oxford on Tuesday 4th June 2019.
 The children performed to the song ‘Survivor’ to an outstanding standard!
 They were truly incredible to watch and we are so very proud of them.
 Thank you to all the children, their families and teachers for working so hard, it certainly paid off!
 Out of 30 schools, our talented dancers ranked 5th!
 The children worked amazingly well together as a team but they couldn’t have done it without Miss Jones, who choreographed the fantastic routine.

-We hope you have had a wonderful half term break and we look forward to seeing the children safely back in school on Monday 5th November.
+We hope you are having a lovely half term break and we look forward to seeing the children safely back in school on Monday 3rd June.

 Class 3 thoroughly enjoyed their visit to Jaguar Land Rover.
 They were treated to a tour of the factory where they learned how man and machine work together to build the engines.
 The children had to use their scientific knowledge to test the friction of different surfaces.
 In the afternoon, the children were put to the test in the Engenious Challenge!
 The challenge involved building a model of a four cylinder internal combustion engine with moving pistons and crankshaft.
 Class 3 worked really well in their teams and made us very proud.